Akkireddy1/DevOpsFolio/README.md

 # portfolio ⚡️

-## A clean, beautiful and responsive portfolio template for Developers!
+## A clean, beautiful and responsive portfolio template for Developers

 Just change `src/portfolio.js` to get your personal portfolio .
 Feel free to use it as-is or customize it as much as you want.

 But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/Akkireddy1/portfolio/tree/master/.github/ISSUE_TEMPLATE)

 If you created something awesome and want to contribute then feel free to open Please don't hesitate to open an [pull request](https://github.com/Akkireddy1/portfolio/tree/master/.github/PULL_REQUEST_TEMPLATE)

 ## Sections

 ✔️ Summary and About me\
 ✔️ Skills\
 ✔️ Work Experience\